Gerd Bonk

-Gerd Bonk (26 August 1951 – 20 October 2014) was a weightlifter active for East Germany from 1969 to 1980 who during his career won a silver medal at the 1976 Summer Olympics, a bronze medal at the 1972 Summer Olympics, set two world records and achieved numerous other top-three ranks at World Championships and European Weightlifting Championships.
+Gerd Bonk (26 August 1951 – 20 October 2014) was an East German weightlifter who was active from 1969 to 1980 who won silver at the 1976 Summer Olympics, bronze at the 1972 Summer Olympics, and set three world records.
+He was the first man in history to clean and jerk 250 kg.
+He also achieved numerous other top-three placements at World Championships and European Weightlifting Championships.
 He was also a master mechanic.